BeRider: Usage

-The use of BeRider electric scooters is subject to age of majority, the possession of a driving license of category A, A1, A2, or B, and the ownership of a smartphone with the BeRider app downloaded.
-To register for an account, users must provide their contact details, photos of their ID and driving license, and payment card details.
-After their account is approved, which can take up to 24 hours, the user is given 15 free minutes and can start riding.
+The use of BeRider electric scooters was subject to age of majority, the possession of a driving license of category A, A1, A2, or B, and the ownership of a smartphone with the BeRider app downloaded.
+To register for an account, users had to provide their contact details, photos of their ID and driving license, and payment card details.
+After their account was approved, which could take up to 24 hours, the user was given 15 free minutes and could start riding.

-A map in the app provides the precise locations for each individual scooter.
-Once an available scooter is reached, the user can unlock it by pressing a button in the app.
-The user can then also access the tailbox which provides helmets in two sizes.
+A map in the app provided the precise locations for each individual scooter.
+A user could unlock an available scooter by pressing a button in the app, before being able to access the tailbox which provided helmets in two sizes.

-The ride can be finished only in the BeRider zone which is marked with gray in the user application.
-If the user wants to stop outside of the zone, they have the option to pause the ride.
-After parking, the user returns the helmet back to the tailbox, puts the scooter back on the stand, and finishes the ride in the app.
+The ride could be finished only in the BeRider zone which was marked with gray in the user application.
+If the user wanted to stop outside of the zone, they had the option to pause the ride.
+After parking, the user returned the helmet to the tailbox, put the scooter back on the stand, and finished the ride in the app.

-The first minute of every ride is free.
-Each additional minute costs 5 CZK in the regular fare cost.
-The user has an option to purchase a discounted package of prepaid minutes in the app, which reduces the price to 2.9 CZK per minute.
-After the ride is completed, the price is deducted from the user's payment card or the minutes are deducted from the prepaid package.
+The first minute of every ride was free.
+Each additional minute cost 5 CZK in the regular fare cost.
+The user had an option to purchase a discounted package of prepaid minutes in the app, which reduced the price to 2.9 CZK per minute.
+After the ride was completed, the price was deducted from the user's payment card or the minutes were deducted from the prepaid package.